SanderRonde/wc-lib/README.md

 #### Properties

 The property system for example, allows you to define properties on an element along with types that are then enforced.
 This way you know for sure that you're accessing the right properties.
+(See [below](#props) for full list)

 #### Typed events